 xfs file system:

-We checked initial state of our EC2 instance; let’s continue by resizing the volume using AWS Management Console.
+So, we checked the initial state of our EC2 instance.
+Next, let’s continue by resizing its volume using AWS Management Console.

 Modify from the

 Actions menu.
 You can see the screenshot below.

 Let’s increase the volume size on the window opened.
 As an example, I will resize my EBS volume to 10GB.

 Modify, AWS will display an approval window to avoid unintended actions; click